yojimbo87/DOMgine/README.md

     var playground = DG.Playground(options);

+**Parameters**

-- `options` - object which holds following settings:
+`options` - object which holds following settings:
 - `elementID` - DOM element ID string (empty string by default)
 - `mapWidth` - number of pixels representing width of playground map
 - `mapHeight` - number of pixels representing height of playground map
 - `tileWidth` - number of pixels representing width of single tile used for determining location on map (16 by default)
 - `tileHeight` - number of pixels representing height of single tile used for determining location on map (16 by default)

 Constructor for playground object which is responsible for map functionality and pathfinding.

 *****

     playground.addEntity(entityID, x, y);

+**Parameters**

-- `entityID` - string ID of entity
+`entityID` - string ID of entity
-- `x` - current x map coordinate of entity
+`x` - current x map coordinate of entity
-- `y` - current y map coordinate of entity
+`y` - current y map coordinate of entity

+**Returns**

+`void`

 Adds entity to playground map to track its' position.
 Returns `void`.